Hong Kong court sentences 45 opposition activists for subversion News

 Hong Kong court sentences 45 opposition activists for subversion

 The case stems from pro-democracy activists’ efforts beginning in January 2020 to gain a majority in Hong Kong’s Legislative Council.
-Their goal was to pressure the government to meet five demands: withdrawing the anti-extradition bill, stopping the labeling of protests as “riots,” dropping charges against activists, investigating police brutality, and implementing universal suffrage for Legislative Council and Chief Executive elections.
+Their goal was to pressure the government to meet five demands: withdrawing a pending bill to ease extradition to mainland China, stopping the labeling of protests as “riots,” dropping charges against activists, investigating police brutality, and implementing universal suffrage for Legislative Council and chief executive elections.
 In June 2020, Beijing imposed a National Security Law (NSL), broadly viewed as a means of stifling the ongoing protests.
-Hong Kong has in recent decades operated under a unique framework that grants it certain autonomy from mainland China’s socialist system, a unique arrangement stemming from its 156-year history as a British colony before its 1997 handover to Chinese sovereignty.
+Hong Kong has in recent decades operated under a unique framework that grants it certain autonomy from mainland China’s political system, an arrangement stemming from its 156-year history as a British colony before its 1997 handover to Chinese sovereignty.

 In May, the court convicted 14 of 16 democracy activists of conspiring to commit subversion under Article 22(3) of the NSL.
-The court concluded that the defendants, together with 29 other activists who pleaded guilty, agreed to a scheme to gain a controlling majority in the 2020 Legislative Council election and force then-Chief Executive Carrie Lam to resign under Article 52 of the Basic Law.
+The court concluded that the defendants, together with 29 other activists who pleaded guilty, agreed to a scheme to gain a controlling majority in the 2020 Legislative Council election and force then-chief executive Carrie Lam to resign under Article 52 of the Basic Law.
 The scheme came following the series of protests against the now-withdrawn extradition bill.

-Responding to the court’s ruling, the Secretary for Security Chris Tang Ping-keung said the sentence signaled the public that serious crimes undermining national security will not be tolerated.
-Tang also affirmed that the Department of Justice is still considering whether to appeal the acquittal of Lau Wai-chung and Lee Yue-shun.
+Responding to the court’s ruling, Secretary for Security Chris Tang Ping-keung said the sentence signaled to the public that serious crimes undermining national security will not be tolerated.
+Tang also affirmed that the Department of Justice is still considering whether to appeal the acquittal of defendants Lau Wai-chung and Lee Yue-shun.